 That in all other generations, we have sought justice for ourselves against outside forces, but now a portion of our people perpetuate injustice against the Palestinians.
-How can we begin working toward justice for others?
+How can we continue working toward justice for others?

 That in all other generations, we had no choice but to forgive our oppressors, yet we are now the ones who must seek forgiveness.
-Can we be forgiven for the ways in which we have mistreated Palestinians, and what actions on our part might be necessary before we are?
+How do we do the work of forgiving ourselves the ways in which we have mistreated Palestinians, and what actions on our part might be necessary before we are?